Battle of Bayou Meto: Aftermath

 Despite winning the battle, during the night of August 27/28, the Confederates left the field, taking up a new position less than 5 miles from Little Rock.
+The historian Albert E. Castel writes that Price forfeited his best opportunity to defeat Steele by withdrawing from the Bayou Meto line.
 During the fighting, Marmaduke had sent Walker a note asking him to hold a conference at the battlefield, as Marmaduke did not feel that he could leave his force during the battle.
 Walker neither came nor replied; the relationship between the two officers worsened, culminating in Walker's death in the Marmaduke-Walker duel on September 6.
-Steele joined Davidson at Brownsville on September 2, and the Union force resumed its movement on September 6.
+Steele joined Davidson at Brownsville on September 2, and the Union force crossed Bayout Meto on September 6.
 The next day, Steele reached the Arkansas River, and fought the Skirmish at Ashley's Mills.
 Davidson pushed his cavalry across the river via pontoon bridges on the morning of September 10.
 Marmaduke fought the Battle of Bayou Fourche against Davidson that day, buying Price time to withdraw from the city, which was surrendered to the Union by its civil government at 19:00.
 The Confederates had already left, and eventually withdrew to Arkadelphia.

+Battlefield preservation

 Part of the battlefield was added to the National Register of Historic Places on December 31, 2002, as the Bayou Meto Battlefield.